JohnnySIST/CIS5650-Final-Project/README.md

 ## Interactivity

-Here's a quick demo of the user interaction features we implemented:
+Here is the layout of the UI:

 ![interaction](img/interaction.png)